Single Set Versus Multiple Sets In Weight Training

 Single Set vs. Multiple Sets for Adult Fitness

 By Diego de Hoyos, MS, and Michael L. Pollock, PhD

 Both competitive athletes and fitness enthusiasts report improvements in muscular strength and size (hypertrophy) with resistance training programs that require multiple sets (often three to six) per exercise.
 At the same time, many individuals do not have the time, energy or recuperative power to include a multiple-set-per-muscle-group resistance training program in their overall fitness regimen.
-Over the last 15 years, several research studies have been published that support the use of low-volume resistance training (one set per exercise) as an effective and efficient alternative to a high-volume program for adult fitness (overall health and physical fitness).
+Over the last 15 years, several research studies have been published.
+That support the use of low-volume resistance training (one set per exercise) as an effective and efficient alternative to a high-volume program.

 Origin of the Multiple-Set Recommendation